 sara marques, case manager

 Sara Sofia is a Case Manager at Horizons for Youth.
 She has been with Horizons for Youth for 2 years in various roles.
 She found her passion for working with at-risk and homeless youth when she began as a placement student at Horizons and has stayed with the organization since then.
 Sara Sofia enjoys working with this population because of their resilience and strength to overcome very difficult situations.
 As a Case Manager, Sara Sofia helps clients develop a case plan, which acts as a bridge between where clients see themselves in the present and what they would like to achieve in the future.
 Sara Sofia graduated from George Brown College in Child and Youth Care and has since then been passionate about raising awareness of the struggles and challenges that homeless youth face on a daily basis.

-rawan shannak, mental health & addictions worker
+rawan shannak, Youth care worker

 jeffrey bellwood, shift supervisor

 Jeffrey is the Shift Supervisor at Horizons for youth and is responsible for supporting staff development and supervising day to day operations.
 Jeffrey has worked in the field of mental health for over 10 years and has been with Horizons for Youth since August 2017.
 He is passionate about the dynamics of relational practice and uses his training in trauma/attachment to support the clinical understanding of young people accessing services.
 Jeffrey has a Bachelor of Arts in Child and Youth Care from Ryerson University and holds a Diploma in Child and Youth Care from Sheridan College.
 Jeffrey has worked for various non-profit organizations and currently teaches in the Child and Youth Care program at Sheridan College.
 He has extensive knowledge in brain development, trauma, youth experiencing homelessness and family systems.